luis95garay/amazon-langchain-chatbot/README.md

 # Amazon Langchain Chatbot 🦜️🔗

 Amazon Langchain Chatbot is a chatbot implementation designed for answering questions related to the [LangChain documentation](https://langchain.readthedocs.io/en/latest/) and the OpenAI API.
-This chatbot is integrated with Amazon SageMaker and is capable of processing documentation provided in Markdown format.
+This chatbot is ingested with Amazon SageMaker documentation in Markdown format.

 ## Functionalities ✅